fine-legal/fine-coding-challenge-java-spring-boot/README.md

 - POST `/user/{id}/deals`: Creates a new deal associated with the user.
 The type of the deal should be specified in the request body.
-- GET `/user/{id}/deals`: Returns a list of all deals associated with a specific lead.
+- GET `/user/{id}/deals`: Returns a list of all deals associated with a specific user.

 ### C - External API